Top 8 data warehouses and best picks for a modern data stack

 5. IBM Db2 Warehouse

 IBM’s answer to the modern, cloud data warehouse is the Db2 warehouse on cloud.
-It’s known for its reliability, good transaction control and high availability.
+It’s known for its reliability, good transaction control, and high availability.
 It also benefits from IBM’s Netezza technology, meaning that users are equipped with advanced data lookup capabilities.

 6. Firebolt

-Another major player in data warehousing is Firebolt, a favourite among Data Engineers and Data Analysts alike.
+Another major player in data warehousing is Firebolt, a favorite among Data Engineers and Data Analysts alike.
 Firebolt’s primary focus is speed, and their order-of-magnitude performance is what sets them apart from the competition.

 Built for modern usage, Firebolt can handle semi-structured data, those datasets that sit somewhere between fully structured and unstructured.
 Firebolt boasts being built for data lake scale volumes, and its decoupled storage and compute architecture make it easily scalable.